marcinkapturski/github-actions-workflows/README.md

 ```

-Section 'jobs' contains the steps, including content of the files 'shared workflows'
+The 'jobs' section outlines the steps involved, incorporating the content of the 'shared workflows' files.
-<br /> `needs` says that two other steps must be completed before this `list-specs, build-packages`
+<br />The `needs` attribute specifies that two other steps, `list-specs` and `build-packages`, must be completed before this step.

 ```bash
 jobs: